SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### name

-the value of the OSM name tag, after any postprocessing e.g. for "operator".
+the value of the OSM "name" tag, after any postprocessing e.g. for "operator".

+### housenumber

+the value of the OSM "addr:housenumber" tag, after postprocessing.

 ## "poi"